One nation, one language?

-He stated that: “The J&K Constitution included Punjabi and the first Chief Minister of J&K was a Punjabi” and added: “It hurts the feelings of those who are settled there.
-I would urge the government to reconsider because language is the basis of cultural heritage of the community.”
+He stated that: “The J&K Constitution included Punjabi and the first Chief Minister of J&K was a Punjabi… it hurts the feelings of those who are settled there.
+I would urge the government to reconsider because language is the basis of the cultural heritage of the community.”

-Other examples where Punjabi has been neglected in the state itself, albeit in a more subtle way, can be seen in the omission of Punjabi from road signs and inauguration plaques.
+Other examples where Punjabi has been neglected in the state itself, albeit more subtly, can be seen in the omission of Punjabi from road signs and inauguration plaques.

 (Members of the Malwa Youth Federation deface road signs in Bathinda on Saturday.
 A TRIBUNE PHOTO)

-In October 2017, members of various youth foundations defaced road signs as part of a campaign called ‘saving Punjabi’.
+In October 2017, members of various youth foundations defaced road signs as part of a campaign called ‘Save Punjabi’.

-Organisations such as the Malwa Youth Federation went around the city of Bathinda and blackend the English and Hindi signboards using black paint.
-When the police tried to intervene, they began a road blockage agitation accusing “the administration of being hand in glove with the Central Government and working towards promoting English and Hindi in Punjab.”
+Organizations such as the Malwa Youth Federation went around the city of Bathinda and blackened the English and Hindi signboards using black paint.
+When the police tried to intervene, they began a road blockade agitation accusing “the administration of being hand in glove with the Central Government and working towards promoting English and Hindi in Punjab.”

-Youth leader Lakha Sidhana commented that “Despite the fact that Punjabi is our mother tongue, it has been relegated to the third place on signboards after English and Hindi.
+Youth leader Lakha Sidhana told the Tribune India that “Despite the fact that Punjabi is our mother tongue, it has been relegated to the third place on signboards after English and Hindi.
 It is also shocking to see that at some places, the boards don’t even use Punjabi.
 The language is not being given the respect and importance that it deserves”.

-Dal Khalsa vice-president, Baba Hardip Singh was in agreement with Sidhana and stated: “If we lose our touch with our mother tongue, we will also be out of touch with our history, culture, traditions, literature and values.
+Dal Khalsa vice-president, Baba Hardip Singh agreed with Sidhana and stated: “If we lose our touch with our mother tongue, we will also be out of touch with our history, culture, traditions, literature, and values.
 We will not let this happen as it is not good for the present as well as the future generations.”